Rice Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-According to APEDA, as of 2021, India exported 46,30,463.14 metric ton of basmati rice overseas, while Pakistan accounted for the remainder.
-In Europe, the demand for specialty and exotic varieties, such as basmati or jasmine rice, is growing exponentially.
-The major rice importing countries in the world are China (USD 1,459 million), Saudi Arabia (USD 1,404 million), and the United States (USD 1,284 million).
-A significant share of import rice consists of long-grain Indica rice and aromatic varieties (basmati and jasmine), which are popular varieties, mainly in Northern Europe.
+In Europe, the demand for specialty and exotic varieties, such as basmati as well as jasmine rice, is growing exponentially.
+A significant share of imported rice consists of long-grain Indica rice and aromatic varieties (basmati and jasmine), which are popular mainly in Northern Europe.
 The United Kingdom dominates the imports of basmati rice, mainly from India.
-Ethnic populations and Southern European dishes are important drivers for the consumption of several rice varieties.
+Therefore, the demand for special and exotic rice varieties is expected to increase during the coming year.

 To understand key trends, Download Sample Report